rh12503/tip/README.md

 ## Usage

-1. Add to your the library to your HTML:
+1. Add the library to your HTML:
 ```html
 <head>
   ...